QuantLet/Styleguide-and-FAQ/Styleguide.md

 To find an appropriate client version for your operating system click [here](http://git-scm.com/download/gui/linux)

 #### 2.1.
 How to clone repositories to your local pc
 Before you can locally work on your desired repository you need to 'clone' it first.
 This will create a local copy of the masterbranch on your local workspace.
 It now becomes critical to keep your local branch synced to any changes conducted to the remote master branch and vice versa.
-If you don't, you will encounter syncing errors due to differences between your local an the remote branch.
+If you don't, you will encounter syncing errors due to differences between your local and the remote branch.
 We will now describe how to avoid this common error.

 #### 2.2.
 Avoiding Sync-Errors